Pennant Hills - Cheltenham

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of transport in the area is rated as good, with residents typically located approximately 207 meters from their nearest transport stop.
-On average, service frequency reaches 918 trips per day across all routes, which equates to about 56 weekly trips per individual stop.
+On average, service frequency stands at 918 trips per day across all routes, translating to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport